Gridiron Flash

-Gridiron Flash is a 1934 film.
+Gridiron Flash is a 1934 American sports film directed by Glenn Tryon and starring Eddie Quillan, Betty Furness and Grant Mitchell.
+It was produced and distributed by RKO Pictures.
 It made a profit of $43,000.

 Plot

 Belford College's football team is so bad, unscrupulous benefactor Howard Smith recruits a jailed thief, Tommy "Cherub" Burke, after seeing him play with a football in the prison yard.

 Tommy's parole is arranged.
 He joins the team, alienating other students with his behavior so much that Jane Thurston from the registrar's office takes a personal interest, unaware of his criminal history.
 The team wins every game but Tommy gets restless and wants to join a gang.
 Smith persuades him to rob the jewels of a rich couple, Mr. and Mrs. Fields, and split the loot.

 Tommy commits the theft but gets a guilty conscience after being bribed to lose the team's final game.
 He returns the stolen gems and gets back to campus in time to lead Belford to one final triumph.